-I used to be embarrassed of my background, I hadn't worked in an agency for years on end or have decades of experience.
-And actually, early on in my career, I was discriminated against as a woman, and I have a young child, so I used to feel almost ashamed of having a daughter as I thought I might be perceived differently.
+I was almost embarrassed of my background, I hadn't worked in an agency for years on end or have decades of experience.
+And actually, I have experienced being discriminated against as a woman, and I have a young child, so I used to try and pretend and hide my child, I was almost ashamed of my past experiences.

-By working with Jago, I've started to own that and have now left these feelings behind.
-I was doing podcasts and videos and speaking opportunities specifically about these experiences putting it all out on the table and recently brought my daughter to the live recording of my podcast Tech Marketers Uncorked.

-I've been able to pave the way for the next generation so people can see me and that I overcame these problems.
+Since working with Jago, I've started to own that.
+I was doing podcasts and videos and speaking opportunities specifically about these experiences putting it all out on the table.
+Doing that I've been able to pave the way for the next generation so people can see me and that I overcame these problems.